What's a Quack? - Duke's Materia Tonica

 Quacks often speculate that certain foods are dangerous because they contain too much of a vitamin, particular trace mineral, saturated fat or unique constituent, which is why it is essential that people eat complete balanced meals as part of a diet.
 For example, someone eats only eggs, restricts carbohydrates, or consumes only supplements, such as kelp and multivitamins, without meals.

-Quackery uses dieting, diets, and restrictive diet plans to remove food groups and reduce food intake for weight loss or the prevention, management, and treatment of conditions and diseases, such as the Mediterranean, plant-based, low-calorie, vegan, and fasting diets like keto.
-Instead of dieting or doing diets, eat a complete balanced diet with additional supplementation, as a better way to approach health, wellbeing, and a healthy weight through increasing the density of nutrients in the diet.
+Quackery uses dieting, diets, and restrictive diet plans to remove food groups and reduce food intake for weight loss or the prevention, management, and treatment of conditions and diseases, such as the Mediterranean, plant-based, low-calorie, vegan, and fasting diets like keto and paleo.
+Instead of dieting or doing diets, eat a complete balanced diet with additional supplementation, as a better way to approach health, wellness, well-being, and a healthy weight through increasing the density of nutrients in the diet.

 Healing with Dietary Supplements in not Quackery

 A quack unethically and illegally treats, prevents, manages, and cures diseases by using foods, nutrients, medicinal herbs, and supplements.
-But, in contrast to the practice of medical drug quackery, foods, nutrients, medicinal herbs, and dietary supplements can be used by anyone to support, maintain and promote health and wellbeing.
+But, in contrast to the practice of medical drug quackery, foods, nutrients, medicinal herbs, and dietary supplements can be used by anyone to support, maintain and promote health, wellness, and well-being.
 Drugs intervene in the causes of disease, whereas foods, herbs and supplements work to heal the body with biochemistry.

 The medical opinions of quacks and their practice of quack medicine is known as quackery.

-Quackery includes any form of medicine that manages and treats conditions and disease with unapproved and inappropriate drugs, therapy, devices, or procedures, including any use of food, herbs and supplements.
-Quack doctors and quack websites mislead people into using food, herbs, diets, the mind, energy, and spiritual rituals for quackery disease cures, instead of teaching people to eat and supplement for health, while integrating lifestyle habits that promote wellbeing.
+Quackery includes any form of medicine that manages and treats conditions and disease with unapproved and inappropriate drugs, therapy, devices, or procedures, including any use of food, herbs, supplements, and someone's lifestyle.
+Quack doctors and quack websites mislead people into using food, herbs, diets, the mind, a lifestyle, energy, and spiritual rituals for quackery disease cures, instead of teaching people to eat and supplement for health, while integrating lifestyle habits that promote well-being.
+This medical industry quackery is often known by colloquial slang as self-treatment, self-medication, and self care.

 Food, herb, supplement, drug, and device quackery were outlawed in 1938, with the Federal Food Drug and Cosmetic Act (FFDCA) and amendments.
 This is because many allopathic and eclectic medical doctors sold concoctions of various drugs, herbs, foods, and alcoholic beverages as miracles for the management and treatment of many diseases and conditions, especially to vulnerable people.